zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/03-technique-directory/article.md

 An example from Anthropic's docs is a financial report:

 ```
-You’re a financial analyst at AcmeCorp.
+You're a financial analyst at AcmeCorp.
 Generate a Q2 financial report for our investors.

 Use this data for your report: